Safety when Working at Height

 Positioning systems

-A typical positioning system includes an anchoring device, a full body harness with a position belt and connecting devices, such as work-positioning lanyards.
+A typical positioning system includes an anchoring device, a full body harness with a position belt and connecting devices, such

 Suspension systems

-Suspension systems act similarly to positioning systems, being designed to lower and support a worker, allowing a hands free work environment.
-They are also not designed for fall arrest, therefore a back-up fall arrest system must be used in combination with suspension ones.
+allowing a hands free work environment.
+They are also not designed for fall arrest, therefore a back-up fall arrest system must

-A typical suspension system consists of anchor devices, two ropes – one equipped with a descender and one equipped with a rope grab, and a full body hardness.
+with a rope grab, and a full body hardness.
 Such systems are used for example in the window washing and painting industries.

-A rope grab or fall arrestor is used when workers need to move vertically, and is positioned between the lifeline and the lanyard, sliding freely on a vertical rope or on a rail or lifeline.
-In case of a sudden movement such as a fall, the device grabs the lifeline and holds it firmly, arresting the fall.
-Retractable lifelines have rope grabs incorporated.
+and the lanyard, sliding freely on a vertical rope or on a rail or lifeline.
+In case of a sudden movement such as a fall, the

 Retrieval systems